 Bring this flier with you for half price on your first blessing!

 *Some limitations apply **Blood sacrifices exempted ***Schedule ahead for worship parties of 10 or more

 Proud father of smart pumpkins, husband of a wonderful woman who writes even better books than I do, born and raised in California, now living and writing in Ontario Canada.

 A collection of my older short stories from 1998 to 2008 are available here, free to read online, or in a paperback collection.

 This is Bob the Hamster.
-Maybe he wrote this book, and "James Robert Paige" is just a nom de plume, who knows for sure?
+Maybe he wrote these books, and "James Robert Paige" is just a nom de plume, who knows for sure?